-- An agreement be made prior to developing the model between (a) the model development team and (b) the model sponsors and (if possible) the users that specifies the basic validation approach and a minimum set of specific validation techniques to be used in the validation process. - 2.
-Specify the amount of accuracy required of the simulation model's output variables of interest for the model's intended application prior to starting the development of the model or very early in the model development process. - 3.
+1. In agreement be made prior to developing the model between (a) the model development team and (b) the model sponsors and (if possible) the

+- users that specify the basic validation approach and a minimum set of specific validation techniques to be used in the validation process. - Specify the amount of accuracy required of the simulation model's output variables of interest for the model's intended application prior to starting the development of the model or very early in the model development process. - 3.
 Test, wherever possible, the assumptions and theories underlying the simulation model. - 4.
-In each model iteration, perform at least face validity on the conceptual model. - In each model iteration, at least explore the simulation model's behavior using the computerized model.
+In each model iteration, perform at least face validity on the conceptual model. - In each model iteration, at least explore the simulation model's behavior using the computerized model - In at least the last model iteration, make comparisons, if possible, between the simulation model and system behavior (output) data for at least a few sets of experimental conditions, and preferably for several sets. - 7.
+Develop validation documentation for inclusion in the simulation model documentation. - If the simulation model is to be used over a period of time, develop a schedule for periodic review of the model's validity.